Natiabay/Autonomous-Blind-Examiner-Mobile-application/README.md

-# A Blind Examiner Application
+# Autonomous Blind Examiner mobile Application

 A mobile application for accessible examination, designed for visually impaired students and educators.